-NeoSurrealismArt.com modern art gallery Modern surrealism art gallery: George Grie Biography, digital surrealist artist bio
+Modern surrealist art gallery: George Grie Biography, digital surrealist artist bio NeoSurrealismArt.com

 George Grie Biography

-George Grie was born in May 1962.
-He graduated from the state university in 1985 with a BA (Honours) Degree in Fine Arts and Applied Design education.
+He graduated from the State University in 1985 with a BA (Honours) Degree in Fine Arts and Applied Design education.
 From the very onset of his professional career it had become very obvious that the traditionally accepted and politically bound routes of the Soviet Union art styles adopted by many of his peers would never be the path to follow.
 Instead, he chose to explore a more complicated and demanding adventure of innovative neo surrealistic painting wherein clear, concise yardsticks of competence, draughtsmanship and mastery can be tangibly measured and artistically appreciated.

-George Grie makes a life-altering decision to transform his artistic career dramatically when he settles in Toronto, Canada and studies the latest computer digital art techniques.
+In late 90th George Grie makes a life-altering decision to transform his artistic career dramatically when he settles in Toronto, Canada and studies the latest computer digital art techniques.
+He changed, shortened his last name to a more fitting in Canada English/French version, and started using his middle name as a given name.
 He becomes a professional Multimedia Graphic Designer and joins the IBM Corporation as a lead new media specialist.
 His prime interest now is in contemporary 3D modeling software and their applications.
 A phase of a complete freedom of self-expression comes to play: the possibility of utilizing and combining his previous fine-art experience and classical painting education with the new digital projects becomes both realistic and fulfilling.
 His latest digital neo-surrealistic artworks employ a vast array of extraordinarily photo-realistic visual records of his conceptual thoughts, philosophic views, fantasies, and dreams.

 Grie's works portray magical and playful, dream-like world which invites you to a pilgrimage into your subconscious.
 Supernatural illusions, mystic romanticism, spiritual magic, and delusional trance are all intertwined in his virtual worlds.
 These worlds are far from being conventional or comfortable.
 There is a great deal of both tension and tranquility to it, and it requires a significant inner work to walk through this controversy.
 But it is a price you pay for taking up a journey into the landscape of imagination of this versatile and talented artist.